 Paint The Town

 Paint the Town is an annual one-day Community event that targets a neighborhood in need of support.
 CHS partners with local businesses, corporations and faith organizations to do exterior repairs, painting, and landscaping for one neighborhood.
-This year's event will take place on Saturday, September 18.
 Paint the Town is designed not only to assist low-income homeowners with the preservation of their homes, but also to lift the neighborhood by aggregate effect.
 Repairs completed during Paint the Town often allow families to keep their homeowner’s insurance in place and thus decrease their risk of foreclosure.
 Eligible homeowners are elderly or disabled individuals living on a fixed income who are unable to do the repairs themselves.

 Ramp-a-Thon builds wheelchair ramps and restores access to families with mobility needs.
 Ramps built during this annual week-long event improve the quality of life for people who desire to live independently and restores hope and dignity to these homeowners.
 Ramp-a-Thon helps both elderly homeowners, as well as individuals of any age who have limited mobility.